platformsh/platformsh-docs/src/tutorials/region-migration.md

-# Region migration
+---
+title: "Region migration"
+weight: 5
+sidebarTitle: "Changing regions"

+description: |
-Platform.sh is available in a number of different *Regions*.
+  Platform.sh is available in a number of different <b>Regions</b>.
 Each region is a self-contained copy of Platform.sh in a single datacenter.
-When you first create a project you can specify which region it should be in.
+When you first create a project you can specify which region it should be in.<br><br>

   Platform.sh does not offer an automated way to migrate a project from one region to another after it is created.
 However, the process to do so manually is fairly straightforward and scriptable.
+---

 ## Why migrate between regions?